 Allison Island Homes

-The beautiful Allison island is found inside the Indian Creek waterway of the La Gorce neighborhood, and considered a part of the greater Miami city known as North Beach.
-The island is 8.5 acres, and divided into a North and South Island by 63rd Road.
+The beautiful Allison island is found inside the Indian Creek waterway of the La Gorce neighborhood and considered a part of the greater Miami city known as North Beach.
+The island is 8.5 acres and divided into a North and South Island by 63rd Road.
 In the southern Island, also known as Aqua, you’ll find condos and townhouses, whereas the northern Island contains only waterfront homes, with many oversized lots and ultra-contemporary design.
 Every single home on the Island features direct water access to Biscayne Bay, which is part of what makes this neighborhood so highly sought-after.
-This secure and quiet community is gated 24 hours a day, and connects to North Miami Beach by bridge.
+This secure and quiet community is gated 24 hours a day and connects to North Miami Beach by a bridge.
 Less than a mile away from Indian Creek Park and La Gorce Country Club, the island features a fitness center, heated pools, jogging paths, art installations, children’s play center, and a neighborhood store.
 Upscale shopping at Bal Harbour is also only minutes away.
 Praised for providing a private, peaceful, and serene luxury lifestyle with the backdrop of breathtaking water views and bay access, Allison Island homes are truly an island oasis fit for modern-day royalty.

 Allison Island Homes History: